A wise sage once said:

 So we did the hard for you and crunched the numbers to find the cities that have lower food, energy, and housing costs.
 After the dust settled on our analysis of the 60 largest places in Arkansas, we were left with this set of the best value for your money.

-So listen up Hot Springs (the most expensive place in Arkansas) as we explain how we created this ranking.
+So listen up Fayetteville (the most expensive place in Arkansas) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Arkansas and the cheapest places in the country:

-How We Determined The Cheapest Places To Live In The Natural State For 2018
+How We Determined The Most Affordable Places To Live In The Natural State For 2019

-You can then compare the cost of these things in each of the places in Arkansas to figure out which is the least expensive.
+You can then compare these metrics in each of the places in Arkansas to figure out which is the least expensive.

 So we used that cost of living index in order to rank all of the 60 places in Arkansas that have more than 5,000 people.